What are DDOS attack tools?

 APACHE BENCHMARK TOOL

 APACHE BENCHMARK TOOL – Just as the name implies, it serves as a benchmark for servers (particularly HTTP servers).
-It is a tool that can be used to send out http requests to many servers at the same time.
+It is a tool that can be used to monitor your web server statistics in real time.
 This makes it easily adaptable for Distributed attacks from a single source.

 HYENAE – This is also another attack simulation tool.
 However, it is known to be very versatile and ubiquitous.
 It could be used to perform different types of DDOS attacks in a simulated environment.
 This often makes it the ideal tool for carrying out Pen tests